Meet Our Team

 Program Leadership & Advisory Board

 Our program was developed under the guidance of an advisory board made up of some of the most influential people in the substance abuse and behavioral health communities.
-Dr. Jon Caldwell and Dr. Brian F. Shaw lent their varied expertise to the development of this exciting program.
+Jon Caldwell, DO, PhD and Michael Denicole, DO lend their varied expertise to oversee this exciting program.

 Team that advisory board with the decades of experience Meadows Behavioral Healthcare has in treatment and recovery, and direction from MBH senior leadership, and you have a winning combination committed to helping you succeed.